RTodorov/stripe-xamarin/README.md

 Run `make` in the binding directory to build Stripe.iOS.dll and Stripe.Droid.dll.

-If you want to build only the iOS or the Android binding, run `make` on Stripe.iOS or Stripe.Droid folders.
+If you want to build only the iOS or the Android binding, run `make ios` or `make droid`.

 Using this Stripe binding with your app
 ---------------------------------------

-Simply add `Stripe.*.dll` to your project's References
+Simply add `Stripe.*.dll` to your project's References.

-You can also download this binding via NuGet
+You can also download this binding via NuGet.